Lyft Inc. (LYFT) Stock: A Closer Look at the Analyst Ratings

 LYFT) stock’s latest price update

-The stock of Lyft Inc. (NASDAQ: LYFT) has increased by 2.35 when compared to last closing price of 10.64.
-Despite this, the company has experienced a 8.36% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 04/27/23 that Lyft Says it Will Cut More Than 1,000 People in New Round of Layoffs
+Lyft Inc. (NASDAQ: LYFT)’s stock price has increased by 2.78 compared to its previous closing price of 8.62.
+However, the company has seen a -18.64% decrease in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 05/04/23 that Lyft Stock Falls After Weak Outlook

 LYFT’s Market Performance